New 100 dollar bill debuts to help fight counterfeit rings

 The new 100 dollar bill is easily verified

-Both consumers and merchants including guaranteed loans companies shouldn’t have too much difficulty determining whether a new 100 bill is in fact THE new 100 dollar bill, straight from one of those mustard-colored $10,000 straps from a Federal Reserve Bank.
+Both consumers and merchants including loans companies shouldn’t have too much difficulty determining whether a new 100 bill is in fact THE new 100 dollar bill, straight from one of those mustard-colored $10,000 straps from a Federal Reserve Bank.
 According to a U.S. government press release, the new 100 dollar bill’s Liberty Bell images should change colors as the bill is tilted.
 It should change from a copper color to green, which makes it seem to disappear into a copper inkwell.
 According to Treasurer of the United States Rosie Rios:

 “The new security features announced today come after more than a decade of research and development to protect our currency from counterfeiting.
 To ensure a seamless introduction of the new $100 note into the financial system, we will continue global public education of retailers, financial institutions and industry organizations to ensure that consumers and merchants are aware of the new security features.”